Many Australian companies are thinking about expanding their eCommerce business.

 - Excise Duty: It includes goods that contain tobacco, alcohol, or fuel.

 Australian businesses can also claim concessions on tariffs.
 The average duty rate on most products imported from China to Australia is 0%.

 These are taxes imposed on the import and export of goods.
 In most cases, the value of imported goods determines the duty rate.

-Rates range between 0% to 10%, but most Chinese imported products are subject to about 5% tax.
+Rates range between 0% to 10%, but most Chinese imported products are subject to 5% tax.

-Click here to view a full list of Australian duty rates coupled with HS Code.
+Of course, these changes are due after the agreement date.
+Click here to view a full list of Australian duty rates coupled with the HS Code.